pauls21033/Module-12-challenge-Mars/README.md

 Scrape the data in the HTML table.
 To do so, choose one of two ways.
 The first, simpler way is to use Pandas's read_html method.
 The second, slightly more challenging way is to manually scrape the data by using Splinter and Beautiful Soup.
 We highly encourage you to choose the latter to reinforce your scraping skills.

-If you’d like a hint on manually scraping the data, that’s totally okay.
-If not, that’s great too.
-You can always revisit this later if you change your mind.

-HINT
-Assemble the scraped data into a Pandas DataFrame.
-The columns should have the same headings as the table on the website.
-Here’s an explanation of the column headings:

-The id heading: The identification number of a single transmission from the Curiosity rover.
-The terrestrial_date heading: The date on Earth.
-The sol heading: The number of elapsed sols (Martian days) since Curiosity landed on Mars.
-The ls heading: The solar longitude.
-The month heading: The Martian month.
-The min_temp heading: The minimum temperature, in Celsius, of a single Martian day (sol).
-The pressure heading: The atmospheric pressure at Curiosity's location.
-Examine the data types of all the DataFrame columns.
-If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.

-If you’d like a hint on how to convert the data, that’s totally okay.
-If not, that’s great too.
-You can always revisit this later if you change your mind.

-HINT
 Answer the following question: How many months exist on Mars?

 Answer the following question: How many Martian (and not Earth) days worth of data exist in the scraped dataset?